enh/eh/remarks.md

 * This entry requires Curses.

-* This is an update with bug fixes of a previous IOCCC winner.

 * The source is UTF-8.
 When are `é` `ë` `ê` `è` not same as `e`?

+* This is an update with bug fixes of a previous IOCCC winner, with permission of the author.

+* The `iocccsize(1)` tool only counts bytes, not characters, ie. UTF-8 multibyte characters such that some characters cost 2, 3, or 4 bytes, thus penalising UTF-8 entries.

 * A regression test suite is available on demand.
-See `make test`.
-The test suite will likely require `tic(1)` to build the specialised test terminal entry.
+The test suite requires `tic(1)` to build the specialised test terminal entry.

 * Original unobfuscated more fully featured source available.